Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Introduction

 Let $[\pi_1 S]$ denote the set of free homotopy classes of closed curves on $S$.
 In his seminal work \cite{Th98}, Thurston considered the supremum of $r_{g_1,g_2}([\gamma])$ over all $[\gamma]\in [\pi_1 S]$ as a quantity for comparing $g_1$ and $g_2$,

 In this note, we refer to the quantity $S(g_1,g_2)$ as the \emph{maximal stretch} between $g_1$ and $g_2$.
 Thurston shows that $d_T(g_1,g_2) := \log S(g_1,g_2)$, defines an asymmetric metric on the Teichm\"uller space $\mathcal{T}(S)$ of the closed surface $S$.
-The metric $d_T$ is called the \emph{Thurston's asymmetric metric}.
+The metric $d_T$ is called \emph{Thurston's asymmetric metric}.
 Moreover, he showed that the Teichm\"uller space is a geodesic metric space with respect to $d_T$ induced by a non-reversible Finsler metric.
-He further demonstrated that the maximal stretch $S(g_1,g_2)$ can always be approximated by a sequence of numbers $\{r_{g_1,g_2}([\gamma_n])\}_{n\in \mathbb{N}}$, where each $[\gamma_n]$ is a free homotopy class that can be represented by simple closed curves.
+He further demonstrated that the maximal stretch $S(g_1,g_2)$ can always be approximated by a sequence $\{r_{g_1,g_2}([\gamma_n])\}_{n\in \mathbb{N}}$, where each $[\gamma_n]$ is a free homotopy class that can be represented by simple closed curves.
 In particular, the supremum $S(g_1,g_2)$ is attained by a \emph{geodesic lamination} --- a closed subset of the hyperbolic surface that consists of a disjoint union of simple complete geodesics, which may be closed or bi-infinite.

-The study presented in this note is motivated by the following questions: Suppose we replace the surface $S$ by a closed manifold $M$ of dimension $n\geq 2$ which admits a smooth negatively curved Riemannian metric, and suppose, the space of hyperbolic metrics on $S$ is replaced by the infinite dimensional space of smooth Riemannian metrics of negative curvatures on $M$, denoted by $R^-(M)$.
-Then in this broader setting, what aspects of Thurston's theory remain true in this general setting?
+The study presented in this note is motivated by the following questions: Suppose we replace the surface $S$ by a closed manifold $M$ of dimension $n\geq 2$ which admits a smooth negatively curved Riemannian metric, and suppose that the space of hyperbolic metrics on $S$ is replaced by the infinite dimensional space of smooth Riemannian metrics of negative curvature on $M$, denoted by $R^-(M)$.
+Then in this broader setting, what aspects of Thurston's theory remain true?

-In \cite{GKL22}, the second author together with Guillarmou and Lefeuvre have shown the following theorem which partially generalizes part of Thurston's work in the framework of general negatively curved manifolds.
+In \cite{GKL22} Section 5, the second author, together with Guillarmou and Lefeuvre have shown the following theorem which partially generalizes the work of Thurston in the framework of general negatively curved manifolds.